WW1 Cemeteries.com - A photographic guide to over 4000 military cemeteries and memorials

 Son of Richard and Margaret E. Jones, Glanyrafon, Llanbadam, Fawr, Aberystwyth, Cardiganshire.

-His headstone reads; "Gwyn Ei Fyd" which roughly translates to "Blessed"
+His headstone bears the inscription; "Gwyn Ei Fyd" (Welsh language - Which roughly translates to "Blessed").

 Captain